luciobj/Project-Recipe-App/README.md

 ---

-### Tecnologys
+### Technologies

-In this project the focus was solely on frontend development, and as such the tecnologys used were React and Jest.
+In this project the focus was solely on frontend development, and as such the technologies used were React, using Context API and React Hooks, and Jest.

 ---